abitravers1989/driftrock/README.md

-Next steps:
-Current issue with slowness of finding the highest value customer.
-Loop take a long time.
-(Would this be quicker in Javascript?).
+Command line app which interacts with a public API and allows a user to query the data.

-# Content
+# Content of ReadMe

 1. What Is This Repo.
 The Task.
 2. How You Can Install It.